marlonsingleton/simple-Azure-linuxVM-bug-free/README.md

 # Inspired by a <img src="https://github.com/marlonsingleton/simple-Azure-linuxVM-bug-free/blob/master/bug.jpg"/> and my journey to a solution.

-At this time of this writing, I submitted a PR to fix the issue presented below.<br /> Confusingly, my PR was refused.
-Even more confusing, I went as far to present these cases.<br />
+At this time of this writing, I submitted a PR to fix the issue presented below.<br /> Confusingly, my PRs were rejected, even with the supporting evidence I provided below.<br />
 I'm leaving my work here for others to review and come to thier own conclusions.

 ### CASE #1